efwoods/Inner-Speech/README.md

 ![](https://www.biosemi.com/pics/cap_128_layout_medium.jpg)

 ## Roadmap

-I'm going to notch filter with 60hz the eeg data, allow a bandpass butterworth filter of 0.5 Hz to 100 Hz, cut the sample from 1.5s to 3.5s to identify useful signal.
+The data in .fif format was preprocessed with a 50hz notch filter, a bandpass butterworth filter of 0.5 Hz to 100 Hz.
+I cut the samples from 1 to 3.5 seconds and used baseline from -0.5 to 0 to normalize the signal.

 Then I have 128 channels of data that I will take the 0 mean and unit variance of with a StandardScaler.
-I will preprocess all the data related to inner speech runs within the first 2 session for all 10 subjects.
+I will preprocess all the data related to inner speech runs within the first 2 session s for all 10 subjects.
 Then I will use this data to train a LSTM CNN model with 4 outputs using the associated training labels.

 Then I will create a simulation where the data is randomly selected and a simulated stream of information is sent to the classifier and then sent to chat-studio and displayed on the screen as text.
 This is the visualization of an inner speech pipeline.